Luc-S/Toon-HASS/README.md

 7. Press "Opslaan" to save your configuration.
 If all is well the information will be retrieved from your Home Assistant system

 ![alt text](https://github.com/Luc-S/Toon-HASS/blob/master/README%20images/configured.png)

+Friendly names configured in your Home Assistant config are used to show the objects on the Toon.
+So make sure all items you want Toon to show have a friendly name.
+All objects are refreshed upon opening the app, pressing the "Opslaan" button on the configuration screen and pressing the icon on the app home screen (top right).
+I'm not a fan of endless loops so I haven't created an automatic update function.